padas-lab-de/pypadre/doc/source/getting_started.rst

 ------------
 Python Requirements
 - Python 3.7
-- Python 3.7 dev which can be installed by running the command "sudo apt-get install python3.7-dev" Installation of the PyPaDRe client is then done by simply installing the pip package pip install pypadre
+Installation of the PyPaDRe client is then done by simply installing the pip package pip install pypadre